Alexis Coe

 Speaker News

-Presidential historian and New York Times bestselling author ALEXIS COE invites audiences to take a closer look at history – revealing its complexity in new, fresh ways.
-Coe is the author of Alice+Freda Forever: A Murder in Memphis and her instant New York Times bestselling biography of George Washington, You Never Forget Your First – which was named one of TIME Magazine’s 100 Books To Read and an NPR Concierge “Best Book of the Year.”
+Presidential historian ALEXIS COE invites audiences to take a closer look at history – revealing its complexity in new, fresh ways as the author of an instant New York Times bestselling biography of George Washington, You Never Forget Your First – which was named one of TIME Magazine’s 100 Books To Read and an NPR Concierge “Best Book of the Year.”

 (-)